tommyku/blog3/content/blog/an-artisan-command-for-using-multiple-environment-configurations-in-laravel-5.md

 kind: article
 created_at: '2015-03-27 00:00:00 +0800'
 slug: an-artisan-command-for-using-multiple-environment-configurations-in-laravel-5
+abstract: 'I developed an artisan command to switch between Laravel 5 environmental configurations'
 ---

 The [Laravel framework 5](http://laravel.com/docs/5.0/) has switched to [DotEnv](https://github.com/vlucas/phpdotenv) which does not support multiple environmental configuration.
 You get only one `.env` file for your Laravel app, only one.
-As [@leonel](http://blog.tommyku.com/blog/setting-up-laravel-5-0-for-openshift#comment-1905666612) pointed out in [Setting up Laravel 5.0 for Openshift](http://blog.tommyku.com/blog/setting-up-laravel-5-0-for-openshif) it seems like a pain unable to have multiple environmental settings.
+As [@leonel](https://blog.tommyku.com/blog/setting-up-laravel-5-0-for-openshift#comment-1905666612) pointed out in [Setting up Laravel 5.0 for Openshift](/blog/setting-up-laravel-5-0-for-openshif) it seems like a pain unable to have multiple environmental settings.

 #### So I wrote an artisan command for that